 Thanks for that, Nick.
 I was just wondering after that high-level presentation.
 Does anyone have any specific questions about our approach?
 I know that was quite high-level, but we're hoping that the insights that you're taking out of this mainly around getting involved and providing influence around your expectations of our new platform.
 Full context and a lot of the people participating in this reference group and today's webinar, way back in 2011, 2012, essentially we digitized, a hundred year paper process.

 And we made a lot of assumptions around our customer segments and what they expected incorrectly.
 So the context of what I'm getting at here is we've learned lessons from that previous digital transformation and our pure focus now on this replacement is of eServices.
-And also to a lesser extent they B2B API build is all about putting the customer, you guys at the center of what we're building.
+And also to a lesser extent they B2B API build is all about putting the customer, you guys at the centre of what we're building.

 So we want to validate what works for you, what you expect in experience digitally in 2020, and validate that with people, instead of just building something that we assume will meet the needs of customers and throwing it over the fence for you guys to use.
 So it really is all about that customer focus and this approach that Nick has touched on today is a good framework for us going forward as well in terms of managing these digital products going forward.
 So I think Nick mentioned it then.
 Our approach once we deliver this entire new platform and decommission eServices in 12 months time, the focus will be around evidence driven decisions using those analytics.
 So we understand use cases.
 We work with customers about what enhancements or fixes that we need to make, and we can do it much quicker.
 So as some of you might know, current legacy eServices is quite heavy in terms of architecture, very difficult for us to make quick fixes or enhance for customer value.

-So we're really modernizing that technology stack in favor of the customer.
+So we're really modernizing that technology stack in favour of the customer.
 Do we have any questions while we've got Nick still active?
 Do we have any specific questions about Nick's presentation?
 Again, you guys can raise your hand to ask a question verbally or simply text a question through chat.

 If you do have questions for offline, again, I'm getting contact with us via our TDS inbox, and we can set up a discussion with you and your firm or whatever we need to do and then we can include Nick.
 As Nick mentioned, and just for clarity, again.
 I do want to cover the fact that we are currently in production for trademark renewals in terms of an open beta.
 And so it is fully productionized, we've got formal trademark renewal submissions coming through that experience, which is really good.
 And again, I want to encourage you all to jump in and even if you're not submitting a trademark, you'll have a look at the experience in and give us that feedback that Nick covered in that presentation.
 So we do have a question, how do we register interest to be involved?
 So that's fairly straightforward.